githubteacher/gh-devs-102115/houston.md

 # Houston Texas

 * Place of work, home, life
-* I doesn't get as cold as the training room
+* It doesn't get as cold as the training room